 The vast majority of eligible prisoners apply for parole.
 However, a small number choose not to apply.

 If a prisoner chooses not to apply, they may change their mind and apply at any time before their sentence ends.
 If an application is submitted too close to the end of the sentence, there may not be sufficient time for it to be determined or for an effective parole period.

 How to apply

 Eligible prisoners are provided with information about the process and are supported by Corrections Victoria staff at the prison, including their case manager, Assessment Transition Coordinator, and the Case Management Review Committee.

-Prisoners who apply for parole must complete a Parole Application form.
+Prisoners who apply for parole must complete a parole application form.
 This is a simple, one page form.
-Prisoners applying for re-parole following a cancellation must complete a Parole Application after Cancellation form.
+Prisoners applying for re-parole following a cancellation must complete a parole application after cancellation form.
 Again, this is a simple, short form.

-The Board does not control how long it takes for the Parole Suitability Assessment to be compiled by CCS and lodged.
+The Board does not control how long it takes for the Parole Suitability Assessment to be compiled by CCS and submitted.
 Depending on the enquiries that need to be undertaken to gather relevant information, it is possible that the Parole Suitability Assessment will not be submitted before the prisoner’s earliest eligible date for parole.
 While the Board tries to determine parole applications before the earliest eligible date if possible, the Board will not make a decision unless and until it has all relevant information available to it, as it must have community safety and protection as its paramount consideration.

 If the Board denies parole, a prisoner can reapply for parole.